 The Business Services Organisation (BSO) is responsible for providing NIBTS with a range of services through a Service Level Agreement.
-In 2020/21, these services included procurement, income, payments, payroll, recruitment and legal services.
+In 2021/22, these services included procurement, income, payments, payroll, recruitment and legal services.

 BSO provides service monitoring and assurance reports during the year and an annual assurance letter confirming compliance with relevant guidance, regulations and legislation across a number of areas.
-The assurance report provided noted Internal Audit limited assurance on aspects of payroll processing.
-However, this is not considered to have a significant impact on NIBTS payroll recording.